Best Waugh

 Recognizing both Family Medicine and Royal College Residents pursuing an interest in rural medicine.

-Nominations for The 2024 Best Waugh Resident Award will open in September 2024.
-Stay tuned for more information.
+Nominations for The 2024 Best Waugh Resident Award are now open!

 Dr. Reuben James Waugh